-Defendants are required to deposit the Settlement Amount, along with the employers' share of payroll taxes owed, with the Settlement Administrator, within 14 calendar days after the "Effective Date" and these funds will be used to pay: (1) the class attorney fees and expenses, as approved by the Court; (2) the service awards, as approved by the Court; (3) administrative expenses, as approved by the Court; (4) the PAGA award; and (5) the aggregate of all Individual Settlement Amounts of participating Class Members.
-Within 10 days after receiving the funds, the Settlement Administrator shall issue payments to cover all court-approved payments.
-(S.A. ¶ 4.4).
+Defendant is required to deposit the Settlement Amount, along with the employers' share of payroll taxes owed, with the Settlement Administrator, within 10 business days after the "Effective Date" and these funds will be used to pay: (1) the class attorney fees and expenses, as approved by the Court; (2) the service award, as approved by the Court; (3) administrative expenses, as approved by the Court; (4) the PAGA award; and (5) the aggregate of all Individual Settlement Amounts of Participating Class Members.
+Within 10 business days after receiving the funds, the Settlement Administrator shall issue payments to cover all court-approved payments.
+(S.A. \P 4.4).